Erreur32/MOTDs32/README.md

 ```

-- You can set differents features in  /etc/motds32/motds32.conf
+You can set differents features in   `/etc/motds32/motds32.conf`
--

 Documentation
 -------------

-inn your shell bash type: motd
+in your shell bash type: motd

 ```bash
 $  motd